“This is the time to wake up. This is the moment in history when we need to be wide awake.”

 From my career as a caregiver, I bring the skills of deep listening, presence, and active compassion, as well as an integrative curiosity towards problem-solving and a passion for employing minimal interventions to produce significant betterment.

-Today as a graduate student at the University of Rhode Island’s Masters in Environmental Science and Management program, my goals are to develop competency in ecological restoration, land/watershed stewardship, and environmental policy.
+Today as a graduate student at the University of Rhode Island’s Masters in Environmental Science and Management program, my goals are to develop competency in ecological restoration, land/watershed stewardship, coastal resilience, and environmental policy.
 In doing so I hope to better apply my caregiving ethos towards all living things.

 We are entering an exciting time as society begins to more seriously address the challenges of climate change, racial injustice, and economic hardship.
 Upon graduation I aim to secure employment that harnesses my life skills and experience to contribute meaningfully towards social-ecological restoration and the transition towards this better future.